pereznetworks/TD-Project8/README.md

 # CHANGES:

+    Second Review

+      Changed concatenated/minified js and css files tasks so that the result is a file name all.min.js for javascript and a file name all.min.css for css these are copied to a scripts folder for javascript and copied to styles folder for the compiled css

+      A source map is compiled for the js and copied to the dist/scripts folder

+      Compressed image files are now copied to a dist/content folder

+      Changes to index.html so that images, scripts and styles can be loaded from the correct dist folders

+    First Review

       Migrated to Gulp v4
         I had everything fixed using Gulp v3.9.1 except dependent tasks were still running when main task started